Alerting and Actions

 By default, this action uses a short one-line message template to ensure that a single SMS message is enough to deliver the action.

 Send a message to an Internet pager.
-Supported IM clients are: AOL, ICQ and all the XMPP (Jabber) clients.
+Supported IM clients are all the XMPP (Jabber) clients.
 Generally, you need two accounts to use this action: the first account represents IPHost Network Monitor (the sender) and you should enter a password for it in the monitor settings; the second account is the destination address for the message (you should start your IM client for this account to receive messages from IPHost Network Monitor).

 By default, this action uses a short one-line message template to ensure that a single line in the IM chat log is enough to view the action.
 Hence, the chat log looks like a common log file.